 Fado in Alfama: Take a tram (yes, a tram) to Alfama, a district speckled with Fado bars and restaurants.
-Fado is a melancholic traditional folk music played on a Portuguese styled guitar.
+Fado is melancholic traditional folk music played on a Portuguese styled guitar.
 Take in this unique musical experience while having a drink at any of the streetside bars in Alfama.
-Try not to get lost in the alleys of Alfama while staring into 19th century buildings in this medieval district.
-Also a must see is the ancient Castle of Sao Jorge.
+Try not to get lost in the alleys of Alfama while staring into 19th-century buildings in this medieval district.
+Also, a must-see is the ancient Castle of Sao Jorge.

 The culture of the sun and light defines Lisbon and its beaches as well.
 Colour bounces from all over the place making Lisbon ‘A Photographer’s Dream’.

 Head to Costa da Caparica, south of the river Tagus that has the Waikiki Bar with its sunbeds and umbrellas.
 Get your Pina Colada and lie down for a day in the Portuguese sun.